TearTyr/Ultra-Galleries/README.md

 - **Individual Image Download:** Download single images with a click.
 - **Batch Downloading:** Download all images and videos from a post, packaged in a zip file.
-- **Custom Naming:** Downloaded files are named using the artist name, post title, and original filename.
+- **Custom Naming:** Downloaded files are named using the artist's name, post title, and original filename.

 ### Performance and User Experience

-- **Improved Image Loading:** Modified image loading mechanism to prevent rate limiting issues.
+- **Improved Image Loading:** Modified image loading mechanism to prevent rate-limiting issues.
 - **Retry Mechanism:** Implements exponential backoff for failed image loads.
 - **Status Updates:** Provides real-time status updates for image loading and download progress.